 U.S.J. - Açúcar e Álcool S.A.
-Announces Extension And Amendment Of The Exchange Offer And Consent Solicitation For Any And All Of Its (I) 9.875% Senior Notes Due 2019 And (II) 9.875%/12.00% Senior Secured PIK Toggle Notes Due 2021
+Announces Extension And Amendment Of The Exchange Offer And Consent Solicitation For Any And All Of Its (i) 9.875% Senior Notes Due 2019 And (ii) 9.875%/12.00% Senior Secured PIK Toggle Notes Due 2021

 The New Notes have not been registered under the Securities Act or any state securities laws.
 Accordingly, the New Notes will be subject to restrictions on transferability and resale and may not be transferred or resold except as permitted under the Securities Act and other applicable securities laws, pursuant to registration or exemption therefrom.

 This press release is neither an offer to sell nor the solicitation of an offer to buy any security.
 This press release is also not a solicitation of any consent to the Proposed Amendments.
-The Exchange Offer and Consent Solicitation is being made solely pursuant to the Exchange Offer Memorandum and the Supplement.
+The Exchange Offer and Consent Solicitation is being made solely pursuant to the Exchange Offer Memorandum, the Supplement No. 1 and the Supplement No. 2.
 No recommendation is made as to whether the holders of Existing Notes should tender their Existing Notes for exchange and deliver their consents in the Exchange Offer and Consent Solicitation.

 D.F.
 King & Co., Inc. has been appointed as the information agent and the exchange agent for the Offer.
 Holders may contact the information agent to request the eligibility letter at (212) 269-5550 or toll free at (877) 283-0318.